New – We are accepting applications for Spring 2019.

 Note: The department evaluates completed admission applications as they are received.
 Applicants who meet all of the admission criteria and submit all application materials early in the application process will have a higher likelihood of admission.

-We also offer a FULLY ONLINE MS Healthcare Administration program.
+We also offer a FULLY ONLINE MS in Healthcare Administration program.
 This is a separate program from our regular, Hayward Campus-based MS-HCA program and is offered in a cohort model only.
-We will have a new cohort for Fall 2018.
+We will have a new cohort for Fall 2019.
 One important requirement for this program is that students must have at least 2 years of professional experience in the healthcare field.
 Professional health care experience is not a requirement for the Hayward Campus-based program.
 Preference will be given to students currently employed in healthcare.
 For complete information about this new program, please see the Online MS Healthcare Administration program.

 Health Care delivery is undergoing rapid growth and change in the U.S. -- change that will accelerate in the 21st century.
 As a result, the responsibilities of health care jobs are continuously being redefined.
 In this dynamic environment, organizations must manage for continuous improvement and maintain flexibility to respond to the latest challenges.
 This underscores the constant need for health care professionals to learn new knowledge and gain new skills.

 The MS-HCA program seeks to develop professionals who understand how to manage non-profit, for-profit, and voluntary health care organizations in effective and innovative ways.
-The program focuses on the need for health care administrators to be continuous learners, critical thinkers, and ethical practitioners by recognizing the multiply-constructed nature of human, social, and organizational realities and the complex relationships between the system of health providers and the needs of the community.
+The program focuses on the need for health care administrators to be continuous learners, critical thinkers, and ethical practitioners by recognizing the multi-constructed nature of human, social, and organizational realities and the complex relationships between the system of health providers and the needs of the community.

 Students will take a comprehensive look at the role of health care in society, including a critical look at the managed care model, the need for client-centered models, alternative medical models, and the development of healthy organizations and communities.
-Courses integrate theory with pratical application to help students acquire the analytical skills needed to explore new models of health care delivery and organizational design, and the leadership skills needed to discover and implement creative solutions to problems in the current healthcare system.
+Courses integrate theory with practical application to help students acquire the analytical skills needed to explore new models of health care delivery and organizational design, and the leadership skills needed to discover and implement creative solutions to problems in the current healthcare system.

-The M.S. in Health Care Administration program is open to the person planning or advancing a career in a health care field, who has a baccalaureate degree from an accredited institution.
+The MS in Health Care Administration program is open to the person planning or advancing a career in a health care field, who has a baccalaureate degree from an accredited institution.
 We are no longer requiring the GRE or MAT tests for applicants.
 Admission will be granted based upon the Admission Committee’s overall assessment of the student’s qualifications and academic/career potential, using the following criteria:

 The application process requires two steps.